shashank-ssriva/shashank-ssriva.github.io/content/blog/mymusicstats/index.md

 ## Introduction:
 My first ever attempt at writing JavaScript code.

-MyMusicStats is a web-app to dive deep into your Last.fm stats.
+MyMusicStats is a fully responsive web-app to dive deep into your Last.fm stats.
 Simply enter your Last.fm username & press Submit button.
 Written purely in JavaScript, the app works on the client side, so no data is saved or collected.
 There is no backend server to process data.

 ## Features:
 * Quickly & comprehensively visualise your music data.